“I’m no artist,” many teachers and instructors have said while attempting to draw on a board to explain something.

 After childhood, many people stop drawing altogether.
 They don’t think that they’re very good at it, and it’s more pleasurable to do things that you feel you’re good at.

-Yet, in order to draw, you don’t have to be good.
+Yet, to draw, you don’t have to be good.
 You simply have to draw.
 The goal of dream journaling is to remember and understand your dreams.
 Dream journal sketches help you remember and give you a chance to pause and mentally ruminate on your dreams even if you think you’re untalented in the area.
 If you have a problem that you’re working on, that pause you take to sketch it out just might give you the change to work out a solution making even lousy sketches useful.

 When it comes to sketches in dream journals, it’s still true a picture is worth 1,000 words.